Rajath3/Coding/README.md

 # Coding
-This is all the coding problems I attempt to solve.
+These are some of the coding problems I attempt to solve.